Bauhinia Party

 The Bauhinia Party is a pro-Beijing conservative political party in Hong Kong.
-Established in 2020 by a group of mainland Chinese executives working at the financial institutions in Hong Kong, the party was perceived as catering to the haigui in Hong Kong, mainland Chinese students who relocated to Hong Kong after studying abroad.
+It was founded in 2020 by a cohort of mainland Chinese executives employed in the financial institutions of Hong Kong.
+The party has been seen as oriented towards the "haigui" community in Hong Kong, referring to mainland Chinese students who have returned to Hong Kong after completing their studies abroad.